cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 -geom_line (for continuous variables)

-More examples of formatting can be found [here](https://nyu-cdsc.github.io/learningr/assets/data-visualization-2.1.pdf)
+More examples of plot formatting can be found [here](https://nyu-cdsc.github.io/learningr/assets/data-visualization-2.1.pdf)

 When you put this all together, this is what the basic format should look like: